Jo-won/CSQ_pytorch/README.md

 # CSQ_pytorch

 This repository is re-implementation of CSQ(Central Similarity Quantization) with MFNet(Multi-Fiber Net)
+CSQ is a methodology for video retrieval, and in this repository, we use the UCF101 dataset to conduct video retrieval.
 <br/><br/><br/><br/>
 ## Installation